coloshword/ExcelAgent/README.md

             - ok so now actual LM output is added instead of generic string
             - clean up some of the nesting on this
             - cleaned up the nesting, ok so now we will work on actually sending the payload properly this time.
+                - this means adding params to the actual function

 - concurrency in the server: